 - Meet with Your Command Financial Specialist (CFS) – The CFS is your unit's principal advisor on policies and matters related to financial education.

 - Update Your Address – Visit your local post office, or go online to update your address.
 You should also provide your unit mail room with address changes.

 - Update Your Insurance – Contact your insurance provider to update location of vehicles, as well as your personal property coverage.
 Any vehicle that does not meet the state insurance requirements will be denied registration.

 - Visit MyPay to Update Your Leave Earnings Statement (LES) – Update Federal and State Income Tax to reflect home of record or changes in withholding/exemptions.
 MyPay is the accounting firm of the Department of Defense (DoD) which service members, military civilian employees, and retirees can access to resolve various pay issues.

 - Register Your Vehicle – Ensure your vehicles are properly registered for base access.

 - Consider Investing in the Thrift Savings Plan (TSP) – The TSP is a retirement savings plan for United States civil service employees and retirees as well as for members of the uniformed services.
 Contact your Personal Financial Manager (PFM) for assistance in setting up automatic pre-tax deductions from your paycheck.

-- Remain Competitive for Re-enlistment or Promotion by completing the PME requirements for your current rank.
+- Remain Competitive for Re-enlistment or Promotion- Complete the PME requirements for your current rank.
 The Marine Corps Training Information Management System (MCTIMS) guides Marines on career training and education requirements, tracks training completions, and includes information on training standards and MOS Roadmaps to learn the steps necessary to achieve a high level of MOS proficiency and other recommendations for further enhancement training.

 - Contact Transportation and Household Goods – To help you get organized, the Defense Personal Property System has streamlined the moving process with their website Move.mil.